 Daniel J. Fetterman, a former federal prosecutor, is recognized as one of the country’s leading trial and white collar lawyers.
 He represents corporations and individuals in significant securities, white collar, commercial, accounting and trade secret litigation.
 Chambers USA describes him as a “go-to litigator for high-profile individuals and institutions” and a “fantastic courtroom lawyer” who is “very strategic” and “held in high esteem.”
 Dan also is praised in Chambers USA as “a genuinely gifted trial lawyer” who is “well known for his expert defense of individuals and corporations” and for his “extensive expertise in complex litigation and white collar criminal defense.”
 The National Law Journal honored Dan as a White Collar Trailblazer, a ranking honoring 50 of the country’s elite white collar lawyers for their “deep passion and perseverance ...having achieved remarkable successes.”
 Dan is also recognized in Super Lawyers, Best Lawyers in America and The Legal 500, and he is a fellow in the Litigation Counsel of America’s trial lawyer honorary society.

-Dan also frequently speaks at industry conferences, including for the last four years serving as co-chair and speaker at the “Defending Corporations and Individuals in Government Investigations” conference.
-He has also presented “Great and Not So Great Moments in Litigation,” at the American Law Institute’s 2017 Accountants’ Liability conference, as well as “The Emerging Law of Cybersecurity and Data Breach Liability,” in Palo Alto, CA.
+Dan also frequently speaks at industry conferences, including serving as co-chair and speaker at the “Defending Corporations and Individuals in Government Investigations” conference.
+He was a panelist on the Challenges in Cross-Border White Collar Criminal Investigations panel in Tokyo in 2019 and on the White Collar Investigation and Enforcement: A U.S./Canada Comparison on Recent Trends panel in Montreal in 2018 at the respective New York State Bar Association International Section conferences.
+He also has presented “Great and Not So Great Moments in Litigation,” at the American Law Institute’s 2017 Accountants’ Liability conference, as well as “The Emerging Law of Cybersecurity and Data Breach Liability” in Palo Alto, CA.

-Dan has served as adjunct professor of law at Washington & Lee University School of Law, and is a member of the American Bar Foundation.
+Dan has served as adjunct professor of law at Washington & Lee University School of Law and currently serves on its Alumni Law Council.
+He also is a Life Fellow of the American Bar Foundation.
 Dan clerked for the Honorable Ellsworth A. Van Graafeiland, United States Court of Appeals for the Second Circuit.

 Trials & Complex Litigation